patrocle/laravel-concurrent-limiter/README.md

-Below is an example README.md for your package:

----

 # Laravel Concurrent Limiter

 **Laravel Concurrent Limiter** is a Laravel middleware package that limits the number of concurrent requests per user (or IP when unauthenticated).
 It delays incoming requests until a slot is free or returns a 503 error if the wait exceeds a defined maximum time.